-Arvada Parks staff and the Arvada Parks Advisory Committee are launching a program to mobilize Parks Ranger volunteers along the Ralston Creek Trail from the Arvada Reservoir to Ward Road.
+In 2018, the Arvada Parks staff and the Arvada Parks Advisory Committee launched a program to mobilize Parks Ranger volunteers along the Ralston Creek Trail from the Arvada Reservoir to Ward Road.
 This stretch includes popular destinations such as the Arvada Dog Park, Long Lake Sports Complex, and Birds Nest Disc Golf Course.
 Parks Rangers will provide service and information, education, emergency assistance, and resource protection.
-Their presence will provide an increased sense of safety for parks and trails users.
+Their presence provides an increased sense of safety for parks and trails users.

 To be an Arvada Ranger is to be our City’s leader in guest courtesy, striving to make every interaction with every guest the best experience we can give.
 We do this every day by dedicating ourselves to enhancing their experience through outstanding service and education that exceeds their expectations.
 Courtesy, Education, Passion for our Natural Resources is what we value.

 - Respond to visitor concerns in a friendly and receptive manner

 - Provide a visible presence, especially in highly used areas

 - Perform light maintenance including graffiti removal, trash clean up, and sign repair